Adamantinomas are rare primary malignant bone tumours that in the vast majority of cases occur in the tibia of young patients.

 Treatment and prognosis

-Surgical resection with en bloc resection is often performed.
+Surgical, en bloc resection is often performed.
 It is a locally aggressive tumour with distant metastases reported in around 15% of cases 1.

 History and etymology